Mount S3 bucket to Linux operating system

 Step 5: Verify the mount

-Now you can try to create a new file on your system.
+Now check to mount to navigate to the directory and create a new file on your system.

 Now back to the Zata.ai dashboard click on the bucket section, select the bucket, and check the content